Today would have been your 67th birthday.

 I still vacillate between anger and grief that you never got to meet the boys.
 Every time I take them to soft play, or to see a kid’s concert, I see grandmas with their grandchildren, and I think how lucky they all are just to have each other.
 I know how much you would have loved to do those things with them — to watch their little faces light up as they met a favourite character, or learned something new.
 I wish I could have given you that.
 It breaks my heart that you never got to hear their sweet little voices say, “I love you, grandma”.

 But even more, I wish the boys had been able to know you, because I know how much they would have adored you.

 I miss telling you about their accomplishments: those first steps and first words are bittersweet when I can’t call you up and say, “you’ll never guess what he did today!!”.

-I think that was the hardest thing about loosing you; not so much your physical absence as not being able to talk to you.
-I’d spent nearly thirty years talking to you every single day; suddenly not being able to pick up the phone and hear your voice was like loosing a limb.
+I think that was the hardest thing about losing you; not so much your physical absence as not being able to talk to you.
+I’d spent nearly thirty years talking to you every single day; suddenly not being able to pick up the phone and hear your voice was like losing a limb.